If you're having trouble with Wi-Fi calling on your device, here are a few quick and easy troubleshooting tips.

 - Try using Wi-Fi calling again.

-- Make sure you have at least 2 bars of Wi-Fi and that you're able to use the phone's browser app.
+- Make sure you have at least 2 bars of Wi-Fi and can use the phone's browser app.

 - Disable Wi-Fi calling.